jgm/cmark-hs/README.md

     uses, and less than a tenth the memory that [pandoc] uses.

-  - **Robustness:**  cmark can handle whatever is thrown at it, without the exponential blowups in parsing time one can sometimes get with other libraries.
+  - **Robustness:**  cmark can handle whatever is thrown at it, without the exponential blowups in parsing time that sometimes afflict other libraries.
 (The input `bench/full-sample.md`, for example, causes both [pandoc] and [markdown] to grind to a halt.)

   - **Accuracy:**  cmark passes the CommonMark spec's suite of over